 The top number says how many slices we have.

-The bottom number tells how many slices the pizza was cut into.
+The bottom number says how many equal slices the whole pizza was cut into.

 Numerator / Denominator

-We call the top number the Numerator, it is the number of parts you have.
+We call the top number the Numerator, it is the number of parts we have.

 We call the bottom number the Denominator, it is the number of parts the whole is divided into.

 You just have to remember those names!
 (If you forget just think "Down"-ominator)

 It is easy to add fractions with the same denominator (same bottom number):

 But what about when the denominators (the bottom numbers) are not the same?

 We must somehow make the denominators the same.